 Multilateral aid is another avenue through which developing nations access support for conservation.
-At US\$565 million, multilateral aid made up 9 percent of the international public biodiversity finance to developing nations in the period 2015- 2017.47
+At US\$565 million, multilateral aid made up 9 percent of the international public biodiversity finance to developing nations in the period 2015-2017.
+However, for Canada the portion that is multilateral is higher.